 Central Building Refurbishment

-The first two phases of work, 1 and 1a, completed in April 2014, included improvements to circulation such as a new two storey stair and lift core, extension of the servery area to the first floor to serve the new upper dining area, and the redecoration of the Old Library with a new floor and lighting.
+The first phase included improvements to circulation with a new two storey stair and lift core, extension of the servery area to the first floor for the new upper dining area and redecoration of the Old Library.

 The second phase included the refurbishment to the stunning scalloped lantern with its pre-cast concrete shells, which floods light into the dining hall.
 The refurbishment included a new roof build-up with additional insulation, ventilators being replaced and the concrete shells being stripped back and retreated.

 Working closely with the College, Roofing Contractors Cambridge (RCC) and Sika Sarnafil, through many discussions and tests we devised a pioneering approach to waterproof a complex shaped roof.
 The system combined Sika Sarnafil’s single ply membrane with large areas of its Sikalastic 621 and SikaFloor 420 providing a complete waterproofing building envelope solution.

 The lantern now gleams spectacularly in the landscape, renewed and protected for many years to come.

 We completed the project early, on budget and all involved were happy and proud of what we achieved together.